sandaru3n/thedailyherald/GOOGLE_INSTANT_INDEXING_SETUP.md

    - Monitor your server logs for any API errors
    - Check the admin panel statistics for successful submissions

+4. **Manual Testing**:
+   - Use the manual URL submission feature to test individual URLs
+   - Verify that statistics are updated after successful submissions

 ## API Limits and Best Practices

 ### Rate Limits